 - Detailed Implementation Plan, Car Parking (8mb)

 The evidence shows that any development which would increase the human population, tourism or visitor use within 15km of the Cannock Chase SAC may have a significant impact on the site.
 The Council is part of a SAC Partnership, which works together to prevent damage to the SAC.
-The SAC Partnership's Memorandum of Understanding can be found here.
-Other members of the Partnership include Natural England, Staffordshire County Council, Cannock Chase District Council, Lichfield District Council, East Staffordshire Borough Council, South Staffordshire District Council, Forestry Commission, and the Area of Outstanding Natural Beauty (AONB) Partnership.
+The SAC Partnership's Memorandum of Understanding (pdf 1.8mb).
+Other members of the Partnership include Natural England, Staffordshire County Council, Cannock Chase District Council, Lichfield District Council, East Staffordshire Borough Council, South Staffordshire District Council, Wolverhampton City Council, Walsall Borough Council, Forestry Commission, and the Area of Outstanding Natural Beauty (AONB) Partnership.

 The Council must ensure that decisions made on planning applications will not have a negative impact on Cannock Chase SAC, in line with Policy N6 of the Plan for Stafford Borough.
 If there are any potential negative impacts, the Council must either refuse development, or ensure there are appropriate mitigation measures in place.

-Applicants seeking planning permission for 10 or more new dwellings within 8km of Cannock Chase SAC should download and complete the Statement of Willingness Form and provide it to the council along with all other requested documents when submitting their planning application.
+Applicants seeking planning permission for one or more new dwelling within 15km of Cannock Chase SAC should download and complete the Statement of Willingness Form and provide it to the council along with all other requested documents when submitting their planning application.
 Submission of this document displays to the council and Natural England the applicants willingness to provided an appropriate financial contribution to mitigate any harm the development will cause to Cannock Chase SAC.

 Completion and submission of the Statement of Willingness Form will insure that the application is determined as expediently and possible and will not suffer any delay due to its impact on Cannock Chase SAC.